 - The surface temperature appears to be around -70C, which is warmer than expected

-On Wednesday the final thruster burn will take place, putting the probe into a triangular form of powered orbit, 100km above the "ice mountain".What comes after the rendezvous?
+On 6 August, the final thruster burn took place, putting the probe into a triangular form of powered orbit 100km above the "ice mountain".What came after the rendezvous?

-The ambitious mission will also see Esa attempt to put a tiny lander, called Philae, on the surface of the comet in November.
-It will carry out the most comprehensive set of tests ever performed on the composition of these ancient objects.
+On 12 November a tiny lander, called Philae, landed on the surface of the comet after being released from Rosetta.
+It will now attempt to carry out the most comprehensive set of tests ever performed on the composition of these ancient objects.

-Before sending Philae, Rosetta itself will carry out an analysis of the comet's surface and lower itself into the gravity of 67P, at a separation of about 30km.
+Before sending Philae, Rosetta itself carried out an analysis of the comet's surface and lowered itself right into the gravity of 67P, at a separation of about 30km.

-Then the carbon-fibre lander, about the size of fridge, will be dropped to the rocky surface from about 1km.
-It will use harpoons to attach itself.
+The Philae lander, about the size of fridge and constructed from carbon fibre, was dropped to the rocky surface from about 1km.
+It was equipped with harpoons to attach itself.
 Philae is designed to be able to land on a slope of up to 30 degrees.
-Esa says the feet of the lander are equipped with large pads to allow it to touch down on a soft surface, but these feet will also try to place screws into the icy surface.
+Esa says the feet of the lander have large pads which allow it to touch down on a soft surface, but these feet are also able to place screws into the icy surface.

-If the surface is very soft, the lander's feet may sink into it but sinking will eventually be stopped by the bulkiness of the lander's body.
-In all scenarios, the lander is expected to be able to safely transmit its data.
+If the surface of the area was very soft, the lander's feet may have sunk into it - but any sinking would eventually have been stopped by the bulkiness of the lander's body.
+In all scenarios, the lander was expected to be able to safely transmit its data.

-It will then use a suite of nine instruments, including a special drill, to probe the icy body in unprecedented detail.What big scientific questions will Rosetta attempt to answer?
+It will now begin to use a suite of nine instruments, including a special drill, to probe the icy body in unprecedented detail.What big scientific questions is Rosetta attempting to answer?